manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/intro-em/intro-em.md

 - **Oracle Management Repository**

-    A storage location for the information, which the Management Agent collects.
+    A storage location for the information, which Management Agent collects.
 It consists of objects such as database jobs, packages, procedures, views, and tablespaces.
 It organizes the data so that OMS can retrieve and display it on the EM console.

 - **Plug-ins**